Proteome-wide dataset supporting the study of ancient metazoan macromolecular complexes

 - Harvard University United States

-- Max Planck Institute of Neurobiology Germany
+- Max Planck Institute of Molecular Cell Biology and Genetics Germany

-- University of Toronto, Department of Molecular Genetics Canada
+- University of Regina Canada

 Q1-390, Science (General), Computer applications to medicine.
 Medical informatics, R858-859.7, Data Article